oefsv/ulti-players/README.md

 it is a django application with a posgresql database backend, managed via gunicorn and served via nginx.

 ## Tests
-on the test instance you can find test coverage reports at `/tests/index.html` and test report under `tests/report.htm`

 ## Testing Locally
 You can set up your local test environment.